Australian van conversions: lessons & tips for your build!

 Layer 3 – Foam Liner

-Depending on how you plan build your van, it would be wise to add a third layer of foam on the inner surface of your ceiling and walls.
+Depending on how you plan to build your van, it would be wise to add a third layer of foam on the inner surface of your ceiling and walls.
 This creates an air gap which really helps keep inside temperatures consistent.

 Layer 4 – Window Covers